- About Us

 These include, but are not limited to:

-- Pornography or offensive content
+- No pornography or offensive content

-- Games of any kind
+- No Games of any kind

-- P2P file sharing programs
+- No peer-to-peer file sharing programs

-- Profit-making enterprises
+- No profit-making enterprises

 Computer Usage & Sign-In